 LSA-DN advocates for person-centered Medicaid and overall improved long-term services and supports for individuals with intellectual and developmental disabilities.
-Click on our Policy and Advocacy section to read our policy priorities and other updates.
+Visit our Policy and Advocacy section to read our policy priorities and other updates.

 Questions?
 Contact Doug Walter, Lutheran Services in America’s Director of Public Policy and Advocacy - Disability Network.

-See the LSA-DN member resources page (below) for presentations and materials from past meetings.
+LSA-DN members: See the resources page (below) for in-depth advocacy and shared materials.

 Become a Member

-We have recently expanded our membership categories.
-LSA-DN encourages Lutheran social ministry organizations supporting individuals with intellectual and developmental disabilities, faith-based organizations supporting individuals with intellectual and developmental disabilities and Lutheran professionals working in the field to join the network.
+LSA-DN encourages Lutheran social ministry organizations and other faith-based organizations supporting individuals with intellectual and developmental disabilities, as well as Lutheran professionals working in the field, to join the network.
 Check out the Become a Member section for more information.

-Lisa Morgan, Chief Operating Officer, Lutheran Family Services of Virginia, LSA-DN Convener
+- Lisa Morgan, Chief Operating Officer, enCircle, LSA-DN Convener

 |Follow LSA-DN on Twitter|